Scarygami/aoc2019/01/README.md

 If you run it on your own interpreter please be aware that there needs to be a final input value of 0 for the program to know when to stop adding up masses.

-You can use the ic_compiler.py to translate my syntax of IntCode-Assembler Language (01_part1.icasm) to pure Intcode.
+You can use the [ic_compiler.py](https://github.com/Scarygami/aoc2019/blob/master/ic_compiler.py) to translate my syntax of IntCode-Assembler Language ([Sample](https://github.com/Scarygami/aoc2019/blob/master/01/01_part1.icasm), syntax definition pending) to pure Intcode.